g-troiani/Finance/README.md

 ### Working with Kedro from notebooks

-In order to use notebooks in your Kedro project, you need to install Jupyter:
+In order to use notebooks in the Kedro project, you need to install Jupyter:

 ```
 pip install jupyter